Surprising facts about Easter packaging

 Similarly to Christmas, between 10 million and 20 million greeting cards are sent and received around Easter.
 These cards add to the mountain of waste and recycling.

-How to recycle your easter egg packaging
+How to recycle your Easter egg packaging

 The best way to recycle Easter egg foil is to scrunch it into a fist-sized ball before placing it into your recycling bin.
 Doing this ensures small bits of foil do not get lost during the recycling process.